steveh250/MAF/README.md

  - Found this article: https://github.com/ollama/ollama/issues/8099
  - Applied these changes - including changing the model name in the Python script and worked much better.
  - Also saw the same message with the 14B model, used same approach to fix.
- - Later increased the context window size to 128,000 tokens which improved the responses (included more from RAG retieval)
+ - Later increased the context window size to 128,000 tokens which improved the responses - due to more data being available in the context window form the docling server to ingest into the RAG data store.

 ```
    		(venv) ubuntu:~/MAF$ ollama run qwen3:8b